Lady Fanny Jean Turing Trustram Eve – An Outstanding Politician

 by Linda Ayres

 Fanny’s father was the Rev. John Robert Turing, who was born in Java in 1826.
-After he had taken a degree in mathematics at Trinity College, Cambridge he turned his back on mathematics to take holy orders.
-In 1861, he was married to 19-year-old Fanny Montague Boyd.
-She was born in India, and the fourth daughter of General Mossom Boyd of the Bengal Army.
+After he had taken a degree in mathematics at Trinity College, Cambridge, he turned his back on mathematics to take holy orders.
+In 1861 he married 19-year-old Fanny Montague Boyd.
+She was born in India and the fourth daughter of General Mossom Boyd of the Bengal Army.

 Fanny was born at Cambridge, on the 6th July 1862.
-She was the eldest of their ten children, two of their children, John and Agnes had died in infancy.
+She was the eldest of the ten children of the Rev. John and Fanny Turing.
+Unfortunately, two of their children, John and Agnes, had died in infancy.
 Fanny and her four brothers, and three sisters were brought up in near poverty on a vicar’s stipend.

 In 1867, John took up the appointment as the vicar of St. Mary’s Church, Edwinstowe, Nottinghamshire.
 In 1880, and soon after the birth of their youngest son Alexander, John had a stroke from which he did not fully recover.
 In 1884, he retired on the grounds of ill health.
 After he had retired, the family moved to 21 The Crescent, Bedford.
 The Turings like many middle-class families of the time, moved to Bedford to take advantage of the Harpur Trust Schools.
 He sent his two eldest sons to the Grammar School.